KauzClay/docs-tap/crossplane/how-to-guides/troubleshooting.hbs.md

 **Symptom:**

 On rare occasions, service claims you create do not transition to `READY=True`.
-If you inspect the underlying crossplane managed resource, you find a TLS certificate verification error similar to the following:
+If you inspect the underlying Crossplane managed resource, you find a TLS certificate verification error similar to the following:

 ```console